Ganeshdvp/HyperFlix/README.md

 # task-13

-- created the gptSearch component
+- created the searchMovies component
-- created gptSearchSlice
+- created searchMovieSlice
+- wrote logic for search movies from the search tmdb api
--
+- adjust the things properly

+# task-14